-The 2008 National Trade Estimate Report on Foreign Trade Barriers (NTE) is the twenty-third in an annual series that surveys significant foreign barriers to U.S. exports.
+The 2009 National Trade Estimate Report on Foreign Trade Barriers (NTE) is the twenty-fourth in an annual series that surveys significant foreign barriers to U.S. exports.
+This document is a companion piece to the President's Trade Policy Agenda published in February.
+The issuance of the NTE Report initiates the elaboration of an enforcement strategy that will decide how best to use this valuable tool in the future.